Pet health reset: 5 reasons to transform your dog’s well-being

 After a comprehensive health assessment, his owner switched to a balanced diet, introduced daily walks, and enrolled him in obedience classes.

-Max thrived as he transformed into a more confident and energetic dog.
+Max thrived as he grew more confident and energetic.

 Another case is Bella, a senior dog who benefited from mental stimulation.